 - Emotional Torque: His main motivation in filmmaking.

-- First Contact: Spielberg made four films with this theme: Close Encounters of the Third Kind, ET The Extra Terrestrial and War of the Worlds, Indiana Jones and the Kingdom of the Crystal Skull of which only the third one shows the aliens as clear villains.
+- First Contact: Spielberg made four films with this theme: Close Encounters of the Third Kind, E.T. the Extra-Terrestrial, War of the Worlds, and Indiana Jones and the Kingdom of the Crystal Skull.
+Only the third one shows the aliens as clear villains.

-- Growing Up Sucks: Many of Spielberg's films thrive on innocent, na´ve and escapist adventure stories, often shown from a child's point of view.
+- Growing Up Sucks: Many of Spielberg's films thrive on innocent, naïve and escapist adventure stories, often shown from a child's point of view.
 Half of the time they are boyish fantasies.
 This has lead many movie critics to compare him to a cinematic Peter Pan character, whose films never touch upon real adult issues.
 Conincidentally Spielberg even made a Peter Pan film, Hook!
-The criticism has died out a little from the moment Spielberg started making more adult films such as The Color Purple, Schindler's List, Saving Private Ryan, Munich and Lincoln, but even in these serious films you'll find quirky comedy moments, child protagonists or people whom Spielberg looks up to without any critical distance, like historical characters and soldiers.
-Terry Gilliam once criticized Spielberg for always wanted to leave his audience with happy endings and answers to everything.
+The criticism has died out a little from the moment Spielberg started making more adult films such as The Color Purple, Schindler's List, Saving Private Ryan, Munich and Lincoln, but even in these serious films you'll find lighthearted and comedic moments.
+Terry Gilliam once (quite unfairly) criticized Spielberg for always wanted to leave his audience with happy endings and answers to everything.